syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/dependency-validation.md

 ---
 layout: post
-title: Restricting dependency validation in Blazor Gantt Chart Component | Syncfusion
+title: Dependency validation in Blazor Gantt Chart Component | Syncfusion
-description: Checkout and learn here all about how to enable/disable predecessor validation.
+description: Checkout and learn here all about how to enable or disable predecessor validation on predecessor drawing.
 platform: Blazor
 control: Gantt Chart
 documentation: ug